Furstenberg set problem and exceptional set estimate in prime fields: dimension two implies higher dimensions: Introduction

 \subsubsection{Exceptional set estimate}

 We also study the exceptional set estimate in prime fields in all dimensions.
-We show that the two-dimensional result for Furstenberg set problem implies all higher dimensional results for exceptional set estimates.
+We show that the two-dimensional result for the Furstenberg set problem implies all higher-dimensional results for exceptional set estimates.

-To define the projection in $\Fp^n$, we first consider an equivalent definition of projection in $\R^n$.
+To define the projection in $\Fp^n$, we first consider an equivalent definition of the projection in $\R^n$.